marek7400/Chrome-Capture-full-size-screenshot/README.md

 Press Ctrl + Shift + P (a command field will open).

-Type Capture full size screenshot and click.
+Type ”Capture full size screenshot” and click.

 Chrome will save the entire page as a PNG image.